braze-inc/braze-docs/_docs/_api/endpoints/catalogs/patch_catalog_items_bulk.md

 ---
-nav_title: "PATCH: Catalog Items Bulk Patch"
+nav_title: "PATCH: Edit Multiple Catalog Items"
+article_title: "PATCH: Edit Multiple Catalog Items"
-permalink: /catalogs_items_patch/
+alias: /catalogs_items_patch/
-hidden: true
+search_tag: Endpoint
+page_order: 4

 layout: api_page
+page_type: reference
+description: "This article outlines details about the edit multiple catalog items Braze endpoint."

 ---
 {% api %}
-# Edit catalog items in bulk
+# Edit multiple catalog items
 {% apimethod patch %}
 /catalogs/catalog_name/items
 {% endapimethod %}

-Use this endpoint to bulk edit items in your catalog.
+Use this endpoint to edit multiple items in your catalog.
 Each request can support up to 50 items.

 {% alert important %}
-Support for the this endpoint is currently in early access.
+Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 ## Rate limit